prasannavl/prasannavl.com/content/published/2016/10/introducing-winapi-the-evolution.md

 }
 ```

 Looks much nicer.
-But lets get the fact that this is not C++ out of the way first - in most scenarios the advanced capabilities really aren't required and you can always use C++ when you really need and simply PInvoke even though `a C# idiomatic high-performance solution almost always exists as well with techniques like memory pooling, structs, and stackalloc`.
+But lets get the fact that this is not C++ out of the way first - in most scenarios the advanced capabilities really aren't required and you can always use C++ when you really need and simply PInvoke even though `a C# idiomatic high-performance solution almost always exists as well - with techniques like memory pooling, structs, and stackalloc`.
 Because, when you realize you need such optimizations especially memory pooling, chances are C/C++ would benefit with memory pooling as well.
 And **once you start efficiently pooling memory and reducing the GC pressure, the performance differences between the two languages start to disappear for the most part**.
 That aside, there are still some inherent problems.

-Even though it used all the native layers, `it provided no way to use any of them directly without going through the abstractions` - which actually makes a lot of sense since you want to new APIs to be built on the abstractions, and not the layers below.
+Even though it used all the native layers, `it provided no way to use any of them directly without going through the abstractions` - which actually makes a lot of sense since you want new APIs to be built on the abstractions, not the layers below.
 But fast-forward a decade later - and its not exactly as appealing as it once was.
 While most of the abstractions make sense, the inability to access the native layers without a whole bunch of redundant PInvoke isn't.

 This also comes with the GC tax - `Every message sent to a Windows Message Loop, ends up adding pressure to GC`.
 While much of this is very well optimized today, and practically a non-issue - for high-performance scenarios like games, and high-frame rate AV, it does come into significance.